liqula/re-fine/pkg/prelude/docs/RULES.md

 ### finding names

-Append natural numbers to names in order to avoid name shadowing warnings.
+In order to avoid name shadowing warnings, (1) try to think of another name that is at least as meaningful and informative, and iff failing to do so, (2) append natural numbers to the shadowed name.

 RATIONALE:
 - trailing `_` is already used by react-flux, blaze, lucid etc..